Tylosaurus: Later discoveries and other species

-The fourth recognized species of the genus was described in 1896 by Armand Thevenin on the basis of a partial skull discovered at Éclusier-Vaux, in Somme, France.
-In his description, Thevenin thinks that this specimen, since catalogued as MNHN 1896–15, would represent a species of Mosasaurus, naming it Mosasaurus gaudryi.
+In 1896, Armand Thevenin described a new mosasaurid on the basis of a partial skull discovered at Éclusier-Vaux, in Somme, France.
+In his description, Thevenin thinks that this specimen, since catalogued as MNHN 1896–15, would represent a new species of Mosasaurus, naming it Mosasaurus gaudryi.
 The specific epithet is named in honor of his mentor Jean Albert Gaudry, the latter having previously studied the skull and thinking that it would come from a species of Liodon.
-In 1992, Theagarten Lingham-Soliar reassigned the species to Hainosaurus, the latter having previously interpreted the holotype of this taxon as an additional specimen of H. bernardi.
-In 2005, Lindgren moved this species to Tylosaurus, notably due to its dental characteristics being closer to other lineages of the genus.
+In 1992, Theagarten Lingham-Soliar reassigned the species to Hainosaurus, having previously interpreted the holotype as an additional specimen of H. bernardi.
+In 2005, Lindgren moved this species to Tylosaurus, notably due to its dental characteristics being closer to other members of the genus.